CirroBuild/FrostiDocs/docs/reference/sql/latest-by.md

   illustration.
 ---

-`LATEST BY` is used as part of a [SELECT statement](/docs/reference/sql/select/) for returning the most recent records per unique column value, commonly on `STRING` and `SYMBOL` column types.
+`LATEST ON PARTITION BY` is used as part of a
+[SELECT statement](/docs/reference/sql/select/) for returning the most recent records per unique column value, commonly on `STRING` and `SYMBOL` column types.
+For the sake of brevity we to refer to this clause as `LATEST BY`.

 To illustrate how `LATEST BY` is intended to be used, we can consider the `trips` table [in the QuestDB demo instance](https://demo.questdb.io/).
 This